webmass/ClassifAi/README.md

 Moreover logged in users with an Arweave's keyfile can share their models with the community or use a model made by the community.

 ## How to use ClassifAi Live
-ClassifAi Live works on both computers and mobile devices, it required access to the camera.
+ClassifAi Live works on both computers and mobile devices, it requires access to the camera.

 ### The Main Features
 * Use the Example model or create a new one with at least two categories